seq-code/seqcode/README.md

 sequence may be proposed to the SeqCode Reconciliation Commission.
 If approved, the SeqCode Registry will be amended to reflect the new type.

-##### Rule 19
+##### Rule 18d

 Unless designated under the rules of this code, a reference DNA sequence is not a type but a sequence used in comparative studies.
 A reference sequence has no standing in nomenclature.

-##### Recommendation 19
+##### Rule 19a

-When a strain belonging to a taxon named under the SeqCode is isolated, a reference strain should be designated and submitted to two culture collections in different countries.
+When a strain belonging to a taxon named under the SeqCode is isolated, it may be designated as a **paratype**, i.e., a specimen that provides additional material for the description of a species or subspecies.
+To qualify as a paratype, a viable culture of that strain must be deposited in at least one publicly accessible culture collection from which subcultures must be available.
-Reference strains have no standing in nomenclature.
+A paratype does not replace a sequence as the type.
+A strain may be designated a paratype by the original or subsequent authors.

+##### Rule 19b

+If the type sequence is obtained from an isolated strain, then that strain is a paratype if it is deposited as designated in [Rule 19a](#rule-19a).

+##### Rule 19c

+More than one paratype may be designated for a species or subspecies.

 #### Types of higher taxa